 There are three routes hikers can take between Aspen to Crested Butte, but the two most common are West Maroon and East Maroon Pass.

-These stunning, wine-colored peaks are our number one summer destination.
-For the best visitor experience we recommend visiting mid-week and utilizing the bus.
+These stunning, wine-colored peaks are Aspen's number one summer destination.
+For the best visitor experience, visit mid-week on the shuttle, reserving your seat in advance.